 - Zoom Filming Guide — (pdf) A one page guide to using the Zoom camcorder.

-- Zoom Exporting Guide (Apple) — (pdf) — A one page guide to exporting footage from a camcorder to an Apple computer using iMovie
+- Zoom Exporting Guide (Apple iMovie 10+) – pdf – A one page guide to exporting footage from a camcorder to an Apple computer using iMovie 10 or newer.
+For versions of iMovie prior to 10 use this guide instead.

 - Zoom Exporting Guide (PC) — (pdf)— A one page guide to exporting footage to a PC computer using Windows Movie Maker.